thiagsv/scheduling-app/README.md

 - a React frontend with a chat-style interface
 - an Express + TypeScript backend
 - SQLite for persistence
-- an LLM-first command interpretation flow
+- an LLM-first interpretation flow with structured responses
+- short follow-up questions when the LLM needs more information
 - a local parser fallback when the LLM is unavailable or invalid

 ## How It Works